0x1d7/VMMWSGC/README.md

 VMMWSGC runs [EmptyWorkingSet()](https://learn.microsoft.com/windows/win32/api/psapi/nf-psapi-emptyworkingset) upon completion of a contract (mission) in HBS' Battletech (success, failure, or withdrawl).
 This reduces the private working set of the Battletech process to a few hundred MiB from multi-GiB.
 Battletech will then reallocate the necessary memory for the private working set.

+This mod is targeted at large modpaks such as [RogueTech](https://roguetech.fandom.com/wiki/Roguetech_Wiki), [BTA 3062](https://www.bta3062.com/), and [BEX](https://discourse.modsinexile.com/t/battletech-extended-3025-3061-1-9-3-7/426) which may add significant memory overhead with their additional features, models, etc.

 ### What does this do?

 This mod allows you to run multiple Battletech missions, [re]load save games, etc. for a long duration without consuming a significant amount of memory, allowing you to play longer without restarting Battletech.
 It _maintains_ Battletech's private working set usage between missions.